Retention and Progression Sample Clauses

 Retention and Progression.
 We will aim to maintain the recent improvements in our retention for full time young first degree entrants as a KPI for this Agreement.
 We will use the HESA Table T3a Non-continuation following the year of entry to give the comparator benchmark and UK average.
 This is calculated annually.
 2012/13 – 2013/14: 7.3% or UK % if higher 2013/13 – 2014/15: 7.2% or UK % if higher 2014/15 – 2015/16: 7.1% or UK % if higher 2015/16 – 2016/17: 7% or UK % if higher 2016/17 – 2017/18: 7% or UK % if higher

 Retention and Progression.
 This access agreement continues to focus on ensuring the retention and successful progression of our students.
-While we have historically had a target focused on retention and progression, these targets covered a wider group of our student community, separated only by young and mature students.
-In reviewing our targets, we have focused on stretching ourselves to increase the retention and progression of students from quintiles 1 and 2 (POLAR3) relative to the progression of students from quintiles 4 and 5.
-Our previous stretching target seeks to reduce the difference in retention between the two groups to only 1.5%; we will seek to maintain this trajectory to 2020-21.
+While we have previously had a target focused on retention and progression, these targets covered a wider group of our student community, separated only by young and mature students.
+In reviewing our targets, we focused on stretching ourselves to increase the continuation rate of students from quintiles 1 and 2 (POLAR3) relative to the continuation of students from quintiles 4 and 5.
+We have refined our reporting in this area and will maintain a target of reducing the differential to 1.6% by 2021-22.

 Retention and Progression.
 It is essential that the increased participation of under-represented groups in higher education is complemented by measures to ensure the retention and progression of these students and their successful exit from HE into the career of their choice.
 Based on 2009/10 HESA Performance Indicators, Liverpool performed just above its retention benchmark (4.1% not retained compared to a benchmark of 4.2%).
 In addition, the University is meeting its benchmark score of 5.9% for the percentage of young full time degree students from low participation neighbourhoods who are no longer in HE.
 Although achievements are close to the benchmarks, detailed analysis of these data at departmental level (using our internal Programme Monitoring Statistics) shows a degree of variance which we will be addressing as part of our future activity.
-The latest QAA Institutional Audit, carried out in March 2009, specifically identified as an area of good practice: ‘in the context of a research-intensive institution, the strength of the University’s commitment to a diverse and innovative suite of widening participation and equal opportunities activities which is sustaining a positive approach within the University and the region, and is also leading to enhancements in the University’s educational provision.’
-The University of Liverpool has been active in widening participation both in the UK and also working with partners overseas.
+The latest QAA Institutional Audit, carried out in March 2009, specifically identified as an area of good practice: The University of Liverpool has been active in widening participation both in the UK and also working with partners overseas.
 A new International Centre for Excellence in Educational Opportunities has been opened within the University to provide a hub for connecting practitioners, researchers and administrators who are working to increase the opportunities for those who are currently under- represented in higher education.
 The Centre will encourage collaborative practice which will be used to inform policy and research in both a national and international context.
 The University has recently been awarded a €4.5m Framework 7 project ‘Children as Change Agents in Science and Society’, to continue to develop research and best practice around widening participation.
 This project has 36 partners from 23 countries across the world and will provide an evidence base for the University’s work.

 Related to Retention and Progression